Kate McNeill-Keller is a partner in the firm’s Labour & Employment Group in Toronto.

 Kate represents management in all aspects of labour and employment-related issues including employment standards matters, wrongful dismissal litigation, labour arbitrations, occupational health and safety, human rights litigation and labour and employment issues arising in corporate transactions.
 She has represented both federally and provincially-regulated employers, in both the private and public sectors, including before the Ontario Superior Court of Justice, the Ontario Labour Relations Board, the Ontario Human Rights Tribunal, the Canadian Human Rights Tribunal, boards of arbitration and in private dispute resolution.
 The clients that Kate represents carry on business in a wide range of sectors, including government, retail, education, communications, banking and finance, insurance, energy, technology, manufacturing, consumer goods, and pharmaceuticals.

 Kate is also co-author of "A Legal Guide to the Accessibility for Ontarians with Disabilities Act, 2005", published by Canada Law Book.

 Kate received her BA (Hon.) in Sociology from Queen's University in 2002.
 As a participant in the Joint JD/LLB Program, she received her JD from Michigan State University College of Law in 2005 and her LLB from the University of Ottawa Law School in 2006.

-She is a member of the Law Society of Upper Canada, the New York State Bar Association, the Ontario Bar Association, the American Bar Association and the Canadian Bar Association.
+She is a member of the Law Society of Ontario, the New York State Bar Association, the Ontario Bar Association, the American Bar Association and the Canadian Bar Association.